No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

 In recent years, the Singapore government has made some effort to promote the incorporation of venture debt providers and the use of venture debt, to provide more channels of financing available to enterprises.
 At the point of writing, Enterprise Singapore has a page dedicated to venture debt.
-If you are considering venture debt, you may consider heading over to their website.
+If you are a tech business that can consider venture debt, you may consider heading over to their website.

 Share on: